 II Corinthians 6:14-15 states, “Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?”

 The apostle Paul is maintaining a position that believers are to be “set apart” for God – whether in marriage, business, or socially.
 In marriage God cannot be glorified when one is a believer and the other is a non-believer.

 In the Old Testament, Deuteronomy 22:10 says, “You shall not plow with an ox and a donkey together.”
 This word picture is what Paul had in mind when he was referencing being “unequally-yoked”.
+The ox is considered a “clean” animal and the donkey is considered an “unclean” animal (Leviticus 11:1-8).
 The ox and the donkey have completely different physical characteristics and natures.
 They cannot work together equally to complete a task or produce satisfactory results.
 The ox is larger and heavier.
 The donkey is more stuborn.
 Their natural instincts and temperaments are incompatible.

 Likewise, in a spiritually uneven marriage, a couple cannot obtain spiritual intimacy (oneness), neither can they serve God effectively nor completely.

 God’s Word lays out basic principles regarding an unsaved spouse.

 The Apostle Paul begins in I Corinthians 7:10-11 speaking to married couples who are both believers.